-(Registrant's Telephone Number, Including Area Code) ecurities registered pursuant to Section 12(b) of the Ac

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Name of each exchange on which registered

-Common Shares of Beneficial Interest, \$0.01 par value per share New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.

-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 232.405 of this chapter) is not contained herein, and will not be contained to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer Accelerated Filer X Non-Accelerated Filer Smaller Reporting Company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+(203) 698-1200 (Registrant's Telephone Number, Including Area Code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Shares of Beneficial Interest, \$0.01 par value per share New York Stock Exchange Securities registered pursuant to S ection 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined it n Rule 405 of the Securities Act.
+Yes \Box No x Indicate by check mark if the registrant is not required to file reports pursuant to Sec tion 13 or Section 15(d) of the Exchange Act.
+Yes \Box No x Indicate by check mark whether the registrant (1) has filed all reports required to be receding 12 months (or for such shorter period that the registrant was required to file such ays.
+Yes x No \Box i i , Indicate by check mark whether the registrant has submitted electronically and posted bimitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) deequired to submit and post such files).
+Yes $x No \square$ 1 Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regontained to the best of the registrant's knowledge, in definitive proxy or information stater his Form 10-K. $\bf x$ · · · · · · · · · · · · · · · · · · · Indicate by check mark whether the registrant is a large accelerated filer, an accelera arge accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 itions of arge Accelerated Filer Accelerated Filer X Non-Accelerated Filer Smaller Reporting Company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \Box No x